Yorimor/CustomStoryLogs/README.md

 ### Planned Features

 - Improve docs
-- Add logs from text/json files
 - Add custom log views, instead of having it all under `sigurd`
 - Ability to use custom model/game objects for the pickup

+- Add logs from text/json files (Done!)

 ---

 ### Credits

+- Noah E. for helping so much in creating the Log Builder
 - Xilophor's LethalNetworkAPI and Project Template
 - Evaisa's LethaLib
 - Model used: https://elbolilloduro.itch.io/exploration-objects